ESSA Partnerships

 The program offers participants incentive matched savings, financial literacy classes, and counseling to help the participant achieve their savings goals.
 ESSA provides the match money by contributing $5,000 per year for three years, and provide each qualified participant a $1 to $1 match up to $1,500.
 Participants open their savings account at ESSA and the bank waives minimum balance requirements and pays interest on the account at a variable interest rate.

 In addition, an employee of ESSA will provide financial literacy education to the participants of the program.
 The Financial Literacy Program is modeled after the FDIC’s Money Smart Program.
+ESSA provides a yearly donation in support of PMUW’s efforts.

 Features of this program include: